 Water Pills (diuretics)

-The most commonly used diuretics to treat hypertension
+- The most commonly used diuretics to treat hypertension include:

 Blockers of Central Sympathetic (autonomic nervous) System

 - These agents block messages from the brain's autonomic nervous system that contract blood vessels.
 The autonomic nervous system is the part of the unconscious nervous system of the body that controls heart rate, breathing rate, and other basic functions.

 - These medications relax blood vessels, thus lowering blood pressure.

 - Direct vasodilators relax (dilate) the blood vessels to allow blood to flow under lower pressure.

 - These medications are most often used in times of hypertensive crisis and are injected intravenously to quickly lower blood pressure readings.

 - Examples include nitroprusside (Nitropress), and diazoxide (Hyperstat).